techknowlogick/restic-mysqldump-docker/README.md

-# restic-pg-dump
+# restic-mysqldump

-Docker image that runs `pg_dump` individually for every database on a given server and saves incremental encrypted backups via [restic].
+Docker image that runs `mysqldump` individually for every database on a given server and saves incremental encrypted backups via [restic].

 By default: